-At Harbinger, there is a robust system in place in relation to children's absences.
-The school office team make daily absence calls to parents and carers from the first day a child is absent from school.
-This information is then inputted onto the school MIS system.
-In addition to this with have an Absence communication channel on Microsoft Teams dedicated to the sharing of this key information with the DSL and Acting Headteacher.
-If we are unable to make contact via telephone with the family, we carry out joint home visits to establish the reason for the absence.
-The school's attendance policy can be found on our website.
+At Harbinger, there is a robust system in place in relation to children's absences:

+- → The school office team make daily absence calls to parents and carers from the first day a child is absent from school.
+This information is then inputted onto the school MIS system. - → In addition to this, with have an Absence communication channel on Microsoft Teams dedicated to the sharing of this key information with the DSL and Headteacher. - → If we are unable to make contact via telephone with the family, we will email and, if deemed necessary, we will conduct home visits to establish the reason for the absence.
+The school's Attendance Policy can be found on our website.

-When a pupil does not return to school and the whereabouts of the child and their family are not known, the school will make-reasonable enquiries and refer the child to the Attendance & Welfare Advisor to support with those enquiries to ascertain the child's whereabouts, and only after these steps have been taken refer to the Local Authority using a Missing Children referral form.
+When a pupil does not return to school and the whereabouts of the child and their family are not known, the school will make reasonable enquiries and refer the child to the Attendance & Welfare Advisor to support with those enquiries to ascertain the child's whereabouts, and only after these steps have been taken refer to the Local Authority using a Missing Children referral form.

-Contact: LBTH CME Officer, Tower Hamlets Education Safeguarding Service, Saadia.Anwer@towerhamlets.gov.uk 020 7364 3426 / 07562 431 817
+Contact: LBTH CME Officer, Tower Hamlets Education Safeguarding Service, Nasihah.Anwer@towerhamlets.gov.uk 020 7364 3426 / 07562 431 817 otherwise than at a school.

-Children missing education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
 Children missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.

+Children missing education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education